Women's and Gender Studies

 This course introduces students to current discussions, debates and theories in LGBT and queer studies and activism.
 It will critically examine terms such as gay, lesbian, bisexual, transgender, queer, heterosexual, and ally, and explore how class, race, culture, ability, and history of colonization impact the experience of LGBTQ-identified people.

-Prerequisite: 4.0 credits, including 1.0 credit in Humanities or Social Sciences
+Prerequisite: 1.0 credit at the A-level in Humanities and Social Science courses.

 Breadth Requirements: History, Philosophy and Cultural Studies